MobyTrick/Tuple/README.md

 The state is managed by composition.
 I think if there had even been one more level of state, or if TupleBlock had a useState hook, I might have just refactored it with context, but I think the traditional React way is fine in this case.

 I did not use any libraries save for React-use for the useKey hook, mainly so I could quickly iterate on the business logic without writing a key handler.
 Other than that, I followed the example that authentic uses and kept everything as close to pure React and TypeScript as possible.
+I also pulled a lot of the pure typescript functions (I'm a big fan of functional programming) into a utils file so they can be easily tested if I decide to expand this game.

 Looking forward to speaking about the solution!